 - Automatically blocks known threats (e.g., connections from untrusted locations or from TOR nodes).

 - Detects anomalous behavior in relation to normal patterns.

 - Avoids frequent blocking of legitimate traffic and other false positives.

-- Helps catch one-off attempts at infiltrating the network, keeping false negatives to a minimum.
+- Helps catch one-off attempts at infiltrating the network, which helps keep false negatives to a minimum.

-- Can provide innovative solutions, such as safely detonating a possibly new strain of malware in a sandbox.
+- Can provide innovative solutions, such as safely detonating a potentially new strain of malware in a sandbox.